asimwe1/rust_chatapp/README.md

 ### Codegen Testing

-Code generation diagnostics are tested using [`trybuild`]; tests can be found in the `codegen/tests/ui-fail` directory of both `core` and `contrib`.
+Code generation diagnostics are tested using [`trybuild`]; tests can be found in the `codegen/tests/ui-fail` directories of respective `codegen` crates.
 Each test is symlinked into sibling `ui-fail-stable` and `ui-fail-nightly` directories which contain the expected error output for stable and nightly compilers, respectively.
+To update codegen test UI output, run a codegen test suite with `TRYBUILD=overwrite` and inspect the `diff` of `.std*` files.

 [`trybuild`]: https://docs.rs/trybuild/1